-- 300 accommodate the three end-members.
-Their relative contributions (depth-dependent scores, EM_scores) have been were used as population probabilities and added to the rule book.
-The parametric approximations of the end-member grain-size distributions (EM_gsd) were added similarly as grain-size rules.
+We created a new empty rule book (gleina) and added two more grain populations to the default one, to accommodate the three end-members.
+Their relative contributions (depth-dependent scores, EM_scores) were used as population probabilities and added to the rule book.
+The parametric approximations of the end-member grain-size distributions (EM_gsd) were added as grain-size rules.
 We set the population-specific packing densities to 0.7 for the coarse-grained end-member, 0.6 for the medium and 0.5 for the fine end-members, each with a standard deviation of 0.01.
-Grain specific densities were set to 2.65 ± 0.01 g cm-3 for all populations, imposing predominantly quartz minerals.
-The - 305 following code snippet is a one-to-one version of this descriptive text.
+Grain specific densities were set to $2.65 \pm 0.01 \text{ g cm}^{-3}$ for all populations, imposing predominantly quartz minerals.
+The following code snippet is a one-to-one version of this descriptive text.